THE SIXTH EOTHINON GOSPEL

 ORTHROS

-APOLYTIKION OF ST. MARY OF EGYPT
+APOLYTIKION OF ST. ARTEMIUS THE GREAT-MARTYR

 RESURRECTIONAL THEOTOKION